 the whites are over 72% of the population mr brown,do the math.. do not talk down to me sir,i do fight back. i dont give a fuck what you think and i would just as soon meet you face to face and whoop your fucking ass as listen to,once again,the IDEOLOGUE bullshit you are spewing. now,you can come back at me like a keyboard badass,but face to face you wouldnt have the balls to open your big mouth to me. and as far as zimmerman,if im getting my head smashed against the sidewalk by a little punk who i was following,not STALKING like you and yours choose to say,id put a bullet in his ass too. so fuck you very much.

 Wow.
-He’d put a bullet in my ass too?
-Christ.
+He’d put a bullet in me too?
+That’s not good.

 "Whisper" | Tri-X 400 | Zorki-4 "Мир" with Industar-50